hindu-comm/weblogs/manasataramgini/2011/10/2011-10-09_yuddha-vyuha-s-mlechcha-s-and-vanija-niti-in-the-last-hindu-empire.md

 claim, but simply due to the Hindu failure to properly read the developing identity of the “other” in their payroll.

-2\) The English are a nation of traders\!
+2\) The English are a nation of traders!
 Indeed, a key ability of the English was to purchase loyalties for money.
 When armies get professional they lack a sense of identity – verily the English realized this well and exploited it to their advantage by buying off soldiers,